Marco Vassi: Biography

 Vassi helped found the alternative media thinktank RainDance in 1969.

+Although most of Vassi's fiction were in the genre of erotic fiction, his final novel (The Other Hand Clapping) was mainstream fiction and praised by New York Times which called it a "novel of intricate intelligence, tremendously witty and well constructed, with a plot whose tiny, focused center is like the eye of a hurricane.".
+About this final novel, critic Hapax Legomenon noted that "(i)n many ways it is Vassi's most conventional novel – a psychological portrait of a married couple in crisis.
+Not sexually explicit in the least, it still simmers with sexual tension.
+It is contemplative but still has drama and twists."

 He died January 14, 1989, from pneumonia due to AIDS.
-According to the writer John Heidenry, despite his erotic explorations and adventuring, Vassi was tragically unable to sustain a love relationship, and died alone, with only the care of his former girlfriend Annie Sprinkle.
+According to the writer John Heidenry, despite his erotic explorations and adventuring, Vassi was unable to sustain a love relationship, and died alone, with only the care of his former girlfriend Annie Sprinkle.
 Marco is survived by his son Eric Van Johnson.

 Publishing history

 His works have been reissued by numerous publishers over the years.
 In 1992, The Vassi Collection, a definitive ten-volume set of his works from Permanent Press, was published.